 An array of magnetic core memory - very expensive - \$1 million for 1 Mbyte!
+The cores can be magnetized in two different ways (clockwise or counterclockwise) and the bit stored in a core is zero or one depending on that core's magnetization direction.

-• Milestones in computer architecture
+Milestones in computer architecture